 The same is true here.

 Call it “manure fatigue”.
-It is tempting to disregard anything found on the internet as likely being bogus.
+It is tempting to disregard anything found on the internet as likely to be bogus.

 Unfortunately, there are legitimate outrages, atrocities, and issues of privacy that really do deserve our attention and our understanding.